appwrite/appwrite/README.md

 ![Appwrite Architecture](docs/specs/overview.drawio.svg)

 Appwrite uses a microservices architecture that was designed for easy scaling and delegation of responsibilities.
-In addition, Appwrite supports multiple APIs (REST, WebSocket, and GraphQL-soon) to allow you to interact with your resources by leveraging your existing knowledge and protocols of choice.
+In addition, Appwrite supports multiple APIs (REST, WebSocket, with GraphQL coming soon) to allow you to interact with your resources by leveraging existing knowledge and protocols of choice.

-The Appwrite API layer was designed to be extremely fast by leveraging in-memory caching and delegating any heavy-lifting tasks to the Appwrite background workers.
+The Appwrite API layer was designed to be extremely fast.
+It does this by leveraging in-memory caching and delegating any heavy-lifting tasks to the Appwrite background workers.
 The background workers also allow you to precisely control your compute capacity and costs using a message queue to handle the load.
 You can learn more about our architecture in the [contribution guide](CONTRIBUTING.md#architecture-1).

 ## Contributing

 All code contributions - including those of people having commit access - must go through a pull request and be approved by a core developer before being merged.
 This is to ensure a proper review of all the code.

-We truly ❤️ pull requests!
-If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

-## Security

-For security issues, kindly email us at [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue on GitHub.
+	@@ -152,7 +211,7 @@ For security issues, kindly email us at [security@appwrite.io](mailto:security@a

 ## Follow Us